MdTosif/lumel/Readme.md

 Project Setup
 -------------

 To set up the project, change the database credentials in `./config/database.go`.
-(Note: There hasn't been time to separate this configuration into a dedicated file.)
+(Note: There hasn't been time to separate this configuration into a dedicated file.). postman collection docs link: https://documenter.getpostman.com/view/12703692/2sAXxMftZz

-postman collection docs link: https://documenter.getpostman.com/view/12703692/2sAXxMftZz Endpoints
+Endpoints
 ---------